xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 This is a repo containing files related to keypoint prediction and video generation using RNN/VAE/VRNN in the First Order Motion Model (FOMM) pipeline.

 ## Directory Contents:
-\bf{The Generated_Videos folder} contains sample videos for the VoxCeleb dataset that have been generated in reconstruction and transfer modes using a prediction horizon of 12 video frames.
+**The Generated_Videos folder** contains sample videos for the VoxCeleb dataset that have been generated in reconstruction and transfer modes using a prediction horizon of 12 video frames.
 In each video, there are 4 boxes as follows:

 1. The source image